 Trip tip: There are 17 Park N’ Ski locations throughout Idaho.
-Park N’ Ski permits are required November 15 – April 30.
-An annual pass is $25 while a three-day permit is $7.50.
+Park N’ Ski permits are required November 15–April 30.

 Galena Lodge, northwest of Sun Valley, serves as base camp for the North Valley Trails System.
-You can rent all your snowshoe gear at the Lodge and even rent a guide who will help steer your through a two hour tour.
-The Sun Valley Resort Nordic and Snowshoe Center trails meander through stunning terrain providing families a fun, unique and inexpensive winter sport experience.
-Rentals are available and at 6000 feet, the trail system maintains consistent conditions so breathing is easy!
+You can rent all your snowshoe gear at the Lodge and even rent a guide who will help steer you through a two-hour tour.
+The Sun Valley Resort Nordic and Snowshoe Center trails meander through stunning terrain, providing families a fun, unique and inexpensive winter sport experience.
+Rentals are available, and at 6000 feet, the trail system maintains consistent conditions so breathing is easy!

 Trip Tip: Snowshoe walks take place in January and February.
 No prior snowshoe experience is needed.